armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 * Expose the spin-gate (API) Kubernetes service on some URL endpoint
 * Update Spinnaker (via Halyard) to be aware of the new endpoints

-We're going to install the NGINX ingress controller on aks because of these two limitations of the built-in aks Ingress controller:
+We're going to install the NGINX ingress controller on aks because of these limitations of the built-in aks Ingress controller:

 * It only exposes NodePort services
-* It only exposes services that respond with an `HTTP 200` to a `GET` on `/` (or have a `readinessProbe` configured)
+* It only exposes services that respond with an `HTTP 200` to a `GET` on `/` or have a `readinessProbe` configured

 If you already have an NGINX ingress controller installed on your cluster, skip this step.

-(Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable)
+Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable.

-From the `workstation machine` (where `kubectl` is installed):
+From the `workstation machine` where `kubectl` is installed:

 Install the NGINX ingress controller components: